syncfusion/ej2-react-docs/src/charts/bullet-chart/axis-customization.md

 ## Category Label

-You can display the x axis label by mapping the `categoryField` from dataSource of a bullet-chart.
-It is a more efficient way to understand data.
+The Bullet Chart supports X-axis label by specifying the property from the data source to the [`categoryField`](https://ej2.syncfusion.com/react/documentation/api/bullet-chart/#categoryfield).
+It helps to understand the input data in a more efficient way.

 {% tab template="bullet-chart/axis-customization/axis", sourceFiles="app/**/*.tsx", compileJsx=true %}